 - Anything you want bad enough, you can make happen.

 - Eat for your health, which requires a different perspective and discipline.
 Life is not about going from one pleasure to the next, even though I discovered how to make delicious keto recipes!

 - There is plenty of help out there, like Diet Doctor.
-Since my journey began, I have logged seven pages of citation and references from practicing physicians, scientists, and investigative journalists.
+Since my journey began, I have logged seven pages of citations and references from practicing physicians, scientists, and investigative journalists.
 The evidence is too overwhelming to deny!

-Thanks for sharing your success with is Nick!
+Thanks for sharing your success with us, Nick!
 Your CGM pictures are truly worth “a thousand words.”
 I am so glad you found the diet that works for you — not just for your weight but for your health as well.
 Keep up the great work!

 / Dr. Bret Scher